 So, are we to conclude that our past performance will always dictate our view of the unknown?
 Can we change our viewpoint from pessimistic to optimistic?

 We certainly can, all we need to do is change our perspective.
 Is the glass half full or half empty?
-It depends on which have you focus on.
+It depends on which half you focus on.
 Does trying something new represent too much of a risk, or is it an exciting opportunity?
 Again, It depends on what you focus on.

 If you focus on the opportunity, it will expand.
 You will begin to notice new possibilities that you never saw before.
 The more you focus on those possibilities the more optimistic you will become.
+Eventually, acceptable levels of risk will feel like a new opportunity.

 Being optimistic does not remove the risk

-We need to achieve balance in our view of things, while still maintaining a positive perspective.
+We need to achieve balance in our view of risk, while still maintaining a positive perspective.
 If our past efforts have not produced the desired result, then we should examine why.
 There’s always a reason.
 Once we understand the reason, we can take steps to change the results we produce.

 Asking why something happened introduces logic into the equation.
 This is a great way to destabilize unwanted emotional anchors.
 The more you ask why, the less emotionally rooted the whole experience becomes.
 Past experiences do not determine future results.
 Response patterns can be changed.
 Used correctly, logic can help us to achieve that.